developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 	<FullScreen value="0"/>

 ### ShowLicenseConfirmation
-**Applies only to Windows Mobile/CE**.
 Controls the display of the “Licensed to…” dialog at launch (on licensed devices only).
 Has no effect on unlicensed devices.

 **Possible Values**: